samoseley/ecs171projectspeeddating/README.md

 ### **Model 1: Evaluating Personal Perception**
 The classification report shows the model's accuracy to be around 83%-85% which is quite good.
 The mean-square-error results shows no signs of overfitting or underfitting.
 We achieved a precision of 0.57 and recall 0.33, indicating that the model was less successful with identifying the true matches.

-%% TODO :: Add figures and little more about results [NO exploration]

 Classification report: https://colab.research.google.com/drive/1u627U9eaXVYpmNcxioSJax0oVLrmV6P7#scrollTo=p4SHA0Gqi5dA&line=1&uniqifier=1
 |        |  precision  |   recall    |  f1-score   |   support   |
 | ------ | ----------- | ----------- | ----------- | ----------- |